Rite of Christian Initiation of Adults

 (for Catholic Creighton Students)

-Different preparation sessions are offered for Catholic Creighton students wishing to celebrate the sacrament of Confirmation.
-This will start later in the year.
+Preparation sessions are offered for Catholic Creighton students wishing to celebrate the sacrament of Confirmation.
+This will start January 22 @ 7:30 p.m. in Campus Ministry.
 Please contact Jen Kennedy in Campus Ministry for more information.